hannorein/rebound/README.md

 The first one, Rein & Liu (Astronomy and Astrophysics, Volume 537, A128, 2012, http://arxiv.org/abs/1110.4876), describes the code structure and the main feature including the gravity and collision routines.

-The second paper, Rein & Spiegel (in preparation) describes versatile high order integrator IAS15 which is now part of REBOUND.
+The second paper, Rein & Spiegel (in preparation) describes the versatile high order integrator IAS15 which is now part of REBOUND.

 Screenshot